-Roasted Brazilian-Santa Cristina-MEDIUM ROAST-340g
+Roasted Brazilian-Santa Cristina-DARK ROAST-340g

 According to The World Atlas of Coffee, Brazil has been the world's largest producer of coffee for more than 150 years.
 They currently grow around one-third of the world's coffee.
 It was introduced to this country from French Guiana in 1727 when Brazil was still under Portuguese rule.

 Coffee production boomed between 1820 and 1830 and began to feed the global coffee market.
 There was a second boom in the late 1800's and into the 1900's.
 By the 1920's they were producing 80% of the world's coffee.

 Better Brazilian coffees tend to have low acidity, are heavy in body and are sweet.
 They often have nutty and chocolate flavours.*

 *Please note that cupping notes are subjective and vary according to how the coffee was roasted, taster's opinion, etc.